UbiquityRobotics/learn/quick_start/camera_sensor/installation.md

 # Camera and Sensor Installation

-Camera and Sensor Installation
-Depending on your version of Magni, you may have a different suite of sensors.
-Silver and Gold versions come with a Raspberry Pi Camera.
+There are two versions of Magni.
+The Silver version comes with a sonar short range obstacle avoidance system, and the Gold version (not yet available) adds an IR long range obstacle avoidance package.
+Both versions come with a Raspberry Pi Camera.
 The camera is needed for fiducial follow, partybot and waypoint navigation.
-The Silver version comes with a sonar short range obstacle avoidance system, and the Gold version (not yet available) adds an IR long range obstacle avoidance package.

 ## Sonar Board Cable And Camera Assembled
 The picture below shows the Raspberry Pi camera in the forward orientation